USEPA/WNTR/documentation/resilience.rst

    Valve segmentation                     Valve segmentation groups links and nodes into segments based on the location of isolation valves.
                                           Valve segmentation returns a segment number for each node and link, along with the number of nodes and links in each segment.
-This information can be plotted on the network and used in subsequent analysis.
    =====================================  ================================================================================================================================================

 .. doctest::